arumugasundar/konfhub-event-page/README.md

+## Project Description
+   This next.js Application is an attempt to mimic konfhub's event page with few improvemnts in UI.
+As per this current state of repository, components to show image banner, event highlights & host details were build.
+Also some initial works were done on the tab view for event details component within the stipulated time.

+## Technologies Used
+- Next.js, Tailwind CSS, Shadcn/ui

+## To run this project locally
+- To install all the dependencies - `npm install`.
+- To run the project - `npm run dev`.

 ## Project Setup
 - To instantiate a next project with tailwind css - `npx create-next-app@latest`
 - Navigate into the project folder & run the project with `npx run dev`